-What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")
+What does the perception data tell you?
+Students feel respected and safe.
+Students' concerns centered around

+(perception data can describe people's expectations for achievement and pride for the school and the building.

+knowledge, attitudes, beliefs,

+perceptions, competencies; perception

+data can also answer the question "What

+do people think they know, believe, or

+can do?")